psychemedia/sin-eater-resources/src/_through_1880s.md

 > Much later than Aubrey's time, the funeral dole survived in North Wales in its more primitive and innocent form.
 Pennant in his *History of Whiteford* describes the nearest female relative of the dead giving bread, cheese, ale, and money to the poor over the coffin, and Mr. Wirt Sikes reproduces a curious 18th-century print of such a scene. `[Brand, Antiquities, II.
 211 ; *British Goblins*, 323.]`

 The citation of Pennant's'*History of Whiteford* as the source of the tradition for the nearest female relative providing the gift is incorrect.
-The reference actually appears in Pennant's *Tours in Wales*.
+The reference actually appears in {ref}`TIWPN`.

 ```{figure} ../resources/images/British_goblins_food_over_coffin_p323.png
 ---